adjust/goem/README.md

 goem
 ====

-A detaied description can be found [here](http://big-elephants.com/2013-09/goem-the-missing-go-extension-manager/) This article explains the capabilities of goem with a detailed example.
+A detailed description can be found [here](http://big-elephants.com/2013-09/goem-the-missing-go-extension-manager/) This article explains the capabilities of goem with a detailed example.

 # go extension manager